micro-os-plus/micro-test-plus-xpack/README-MAINTAINER.md

 ## Continuous Integration

-The same tests are performed on GitHub Actions, as the [CI on Push](https://github.com/micro-os-plus/micro-test-plus-xpack/actions?query=workflow%3A%22CI+on+Push%22) workflow.
+All available tests are also performed on GitHub Actions, as the [CI on Push](https://github.com/micro-os-plus/micro-test-plus-xpack/actions?query=workflow%3A%22CI+on+Push%22) workflow.